 Living with the Oelrichses in the house was Tessie’s sister, Virginia Fair.
-The Times said of her “She was popular from her first entrance into society, and while not exactly a great belle, has always been much liked, both in New York and Newport.”
+The New York Times said of her “She was popular from her first entrance into society, and while not exactly a great belle, has always been much liked, both in New York and Newport.”
 Among those who “much liked” the girl known popularly as “Birdie” was a neighbor, William K. Vanderbilt, Jr.

-Newport society took notice in 1897 when the 18-year old Vanderbilt showed attention to the 21-year old Virginia Fair.
+Newport society took notice in 1897 when the 18-year-old Vanderbilt showed attention to the 21-year old Virginia Fair.
 A year later their engagement was confirmed.
-“The news of the engagement it is not expected will greatly surprise New York society,” said The Times.
+“The news of the engagement it is not expected will greatly surprise New York society,” said The New York Times.
 “Mr. Vanderbilt has been assiduous in his attentions to Miss Fair,” said the newspaper.
 “He was constantly with her at Newport last Summer, and since he returned from college for his Christmas holidays has been seen much with her in public.”

 The Vanderbilt-Fair wedding would be the grandest event held in the Oelrichs mansion.
 Preparations required an army of carpenters, decorators and florists.
 The service would be held in the conservatory and to prevent gawking eyes, the glass walls were covered in yards of pink fabric.
 An altar was constructed in the center of the room, and full-grown blossoming fruit trees were brought in.

 The ballroom, which opened onto the conservatory, was “transformed into a rose garden.”
-Tessie had rose trees, six feet in diameter and 12 feet in height, placed throughout the room along with several sundials.
+Tessie had rose trees, six-feet in diameter and 12-feet in height, placed throughout the room along with several sundials.
 An organ was placed in the musicians’ balcony where the singers performed.

 The pre-publicity of the wedding—the guest list, the decorations, gowns and other details—drew crowds on the street.
-The wedding was scheduled to take place at 12:10 and “an enormous crowd, almost entirely composed of women, began to assemble in the vicinity of the Oelrichs house at an early hour,” reported The Times.
+The wedding was scheduled to take place at 12:10 and “an enormous crowd, almost entirely composed of women, began to assemble in the vicinity of the Oelrichs house at an early hour,” reported The New York Times.

 A squad of policemen were dispatched to keep “this feminine crowd, with some difficulty, on the south side of Fifty-seventh Street, and away from the doors of the Oelrichs residence.”